Self-Care | Practical Strategies for Your Best Mental, Emotional, and Physical Health

 - Laugh everyday!

 Many people associate self-care with vanity—seemingly frivolous spa treatments or overpriced cosmetics.
 However, many spa visits provide users with physical health benefits beyond simple relaxation.
 The classic self-care staples of facials and massage provide improved flexibility and circulation as well as lower blood pressure and promote better sleep.
 There is also evidence that lymphatic facials and massage can enhance our immunity.
 These benefits are enriched when using a skincare regimen during and after treatment.
-Common skin troubles such as acne, rosacea, dryness, and discoloration are often improved with facial techniques paired with appropriate skincare, and as we can all attest, calm and clear skin can improve our mental and emotional well being, right alongside our physical appearance.
+Common skin troubles such as acne, rosacea, dryness, and discoloration are often improved with antibiotics such as Metronidazole 500mg tablets or facial techniques paired with appropriate skincare, and as we can all attest, calm and clear skin can improve our mental and emotional well being, right alongside our physical appearance.
 Working closely with an expert dermatologist, who works out of a medical spa or office, or aesthetician, found in most salons and spas can guide you in selecting the best regimen for your specific skin type.

 We asked the experts at LYNCHBURG AESTHETICS about some of the latest and most beneficial skincare options available to people looking to take their self care to another level.
 Specifically, nonsurgical medically-based skincare.